Euphonium repertoire: Today

 There is a great lack in chamber music for euphonium (where it is not the exclusive soloist).
-Diálogo Sonoro ao Luar or "Moonlight Dialogue" for Alto Saxophone and Euphonium is a very unique work written by one of the main 20th c.
-Brazilian composers Francisco Braga (published in 1946).
-Besides its unique instrumentation it displays techanical and lyrical qualities of both the modern sax and euphonium at the same time.
+Diálogo Sonoro ao Luar or "Moonlight Dialogue" for alto saxophone and euphonium is a work written by one of the main twentieth century Brazilian composers Francisco Braga (published in 1946).
+Besides its unique instrumentation it displays technical and lyrical qualities of both the modern sax and euphonium at the same time.
 Although this, in the last years, more authors compose camera music with euphonium.
-Elaine Fine composed a sonata for euphonium, ranging 2.5 octaves, the Israeli composer, Tamara Hiskia, created several pieces for euphonium which recall pioneer techniques; Rhapsody and Fugue on Classical Themes (2014, 2016) for Trumpet, Horn, Euphonium and Tuba, Variations on a Theme by Paganini (la Campanella) in A Flat Minor (2015) for Euphonium and Piano, Ballade "Genius and Fate" (2015) for Euphonium and Piano, Trio (2014, 2017) for Bb Clarinet, Euphonium or Bassoon and Piano.
+Elaine Fine composed a sonata for euphonium, ranging 2.5 octaves, the Israeli composer, Tamara Hiskia, created several pieces for euphonium which recall pioneer techniques; Rhapsody and Fugue on Classical Themes (2014, 2016) for trumpet, horn, euphonium and tuba, Variations on a Theme by Paganini (La Campanella) in A-flat minor (2015) for euphonium and piano, Ballade "Genius and Fate" (2015) for euphonium and piano, Trio (2014, 2017) for B♭ clarinet, euphonium or bassoon and piano.
 The ranges in the compositions are between 3 (Ballade) to 4.5 octaves (Trio).
 All these pieces require high level of technique and musicality.

 The use of euphonium as a solo instrument with orchestral accompaniment still remains limited.
 The earliest known composition of this type is Alan Hovhaness' Concerto No. 3 ("Diran, the Religious Singer") from 1948.
 Subsequent pieces include Rule Beasley's Concerto (1967), Hovhaness' Symphony No. 29 (1976), and the David Gaines Concerto (1987).
 Since then, an increasing number of professionally written concerti for euphonium and orchestra have appeared, including those by Jan Bach (1990), Jukka Linkola (1996), Vladimir Cosma (1997), Torstein Aagaard-Nilsen (2000), Alun Hoddinott (2002), Juraj Filas (2003), Uljas Pulkkis (2004), Kevin Hill (2004), John Stevens (2004), Rolf Rudin (2007), Lee Bracegirdle (2007), Tim Jansa (2009), and Karl Jenkins (2009).